xinzhan/core-services.en/help/interface/experience-cloud-assets.md

 ---
 # Overview of Experience Cloud Assets

-Experience Cloud Assets provide a single, centralized repository of marketing-ready assets that you can share across solutions.
+Experience Cloud Assets provide a single, centralized repository of marketing-ready assets that you can share across applications.
 An asset is a digital document, image, video, or audio (or part thereof) that can have multiple renditions and can have subassets (for example, layers in a [!DNL Photoshop] file, slides in a [!DNL PowerPoint] file, pages in a PDF, files in a ZIP).

 Asset services include:

-* Asset storage, management interface, embedded selection interface (accessed through solutions).
+* Asset storage, management interface, embedded selection interface (accessed through applications).
-* Integrations with Creative Cloud, Experience Cloud collaboration, and Experience Cloud solutions.
+* Integrations with Creative Cloud, Experience Cloud collaboration, and Experience Cloud applications.

 Using assets improves consistency and brand compliance, and speeds time to market.
-You can streamline workflows in solutions:
+You can streamline workflows in applications:

 * **[!DNL Social]**: Publish to social properties, Facebook, Twitter, LinkedIn, Google+
 * **[!DNL Target]**: Create experiences for A/B and multivariate tests.